Woman delivers baby on Bay Area freeway

 KRON On is streaming now

-BFD paramedics delivered the baby at the scene, provided post-delivery care, and transported the baby to North Bay Hospital by ambulance.
+BFD paramedics delivered the baby at the scene, provided post-delivery care, and transported the baby to a North Bay hospital by ambulance.
 The mother was transported to the hospital in a second ambulance.
 Both mother and baby were doing well when they arrived at the hospital.